Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Exams of the feet and ankles ensure that your child's bones are growing correctly.
-Your doctor can also make sure that your child is walking right.
+Your healthcare provider can also make sure that your child is walking correctly.
 This helps prevent some future foot problems.
-And if a problem does arise, it can be handled early — when it is easiest to treat.
+And if a problem does arise, it can be handled early—when it is easiest to treat.

-During a foot exam, the doctor will watch your toddler walk.
-If a gait problem exists, the doctor works to identify its cause.
+During a foot exam, the healthcare provider will watch your toddler walk.
+If a gait problem exists, the healthcare provider works to identify its cause:

 Only 10% of children continue to have flat feet in adulthood.

-In most cases, flat feet do not require treatment unless there is pain or decreased mobility.
+In most cases, flat feet do not need treatment unless your child has pain or decreased mobility.

-To help with severe flat feet, special shoes or orthoses (custom-made shoe inserts) may be prescribed.
+To help with severe flat feet, special shoes or custom-made shoe inserts (orthoses) may occasionally be prescribed.

 Intoeing normally corrects on its own without intervention.

 The foot`s bone structure is pretty well formed by the time your child reaches age 7 or 8.
-But if a growth plate (the area where bone growth begins) is injured, the damaged plate may cause the bone to grow oddly.
-With a doctor's care, however, the risk of future bone problems is reduced.
+But if the area where bone growth begins (growth plate) is injured, the damaged plate may cause the bone to grow oddly or stop growing altogether.
+With a healthcare provider's care, however, the risk of future bone problems is reduced.

 If an injury is mild, your child probably will not remember it for very long.
-But if your child keeps complaining of pain, have the injury checked by a doctor.
-Also, call the doctor anytime an injury causes serious swelling, localized tenderness, limping, or ongoing night pains.
+But if your child keeps complaining of pain, have the injury checked by a healthcare provider.
+Also, call the healthcare provider anytime an injury causes serious swelling, localized tenderness, limping, redness, warmth or ongoing night pains.

 If a bone or growth plate is damaged, your child may need to use crutches to take weight off the injury as it heals.
 In the case of fracture, a cast, splint, or brace may be needed to hold the bone in place during healing.